ronnnyyy83/react-user-management-app/README.md

 I used reactjs v16(reactrouter), bootstrap for design, enzym v3 / jest for test and webpack behind the scene.

+To start running this application first run 'npm install'

 To Run project 'npm start'
 To Test 'npm test'
 To create production package 'npm build'